 Students who have been referred by the Dean of Students will receive a Substance Use Education or Assessment form which indicates their requirement for the Dean of Students Office.
 Options include: Substance Abuse Assessment, Choices, BASICS, The Grand Group or The Recovery Group.

-Innerview is a brief self-assessment that provides you with accurate, detailed, and personalized feedback on your use of alcohol and specific information and helpful resources in the Fairfield University community.
+Innerview is a brief self-assessment that provides studetns with accurate, detailed, and personalized feedback on their use of alcohol and specific information and helpful resources in the Fairfield University community.
 For more information contact Joe Graziano, M.A., NCC at (203) 254-3346.

 Be SMART (Students Managing Alcohol Responsibly Together) is a program dedicated to educating students about healthier choices concerning alcohol use.